Allen Wilcox: Research

 Wilcox's research falls into three categories: fertility and pregnancy, the use of birth weight and preterm delivery in perinatal research, and fetal development and child health.
 In 1988, he published a study that found that 31% of pregnancies ended in miscarriages, and in 1994, he published a study that found a strong link between the environment in which people live and work and the risk of birth defects in their children.
 In 1995, he published a study that found that women had the best chance of conceiving a child if they had sex on the day of ovulation, with the odds of conception falling sharply thereafter.
 The same study found that the period during which women had the highest chance of conceiving lasted six days, including the five days before ovulation and the day of the ovulation itself.

 Honors, awards and positions

 Wilcox has served as the president of the American Epidemiological Society, the Society for Pediatric and Perinatal Epidemiologic Research, and the Society for Epidemiologic Research.
 He received an honorary Ph.D. from the University of Bergen in 2008.

 Editorial activities

-Wilcox has been the editor-in-chief of the peer-reviewed journal Epidemiology since 2001.
+Wilcox was the editor-in-chief of the peer-reviewed journal Epidemiology from 2001-2014.